How Candace Negotiated to Close a Big Pay Gap

 I even negotiated their full-time offer down to a 25-hour workweek (to afford more time to finish up my PhD) and changed the responsibilities from the original posting to focus more on the skills I have to offer.
 I used the interview to showcase those skills and discuss how I could add value to their organization – and now I’m so excited for this next chapter!

-E: Damn, Candace!
+E: Dang, Candace!
 You’re a negotiation queen!
 Congrats on all this exciting progress – and kudos on your continued rise, boss!

 LIKE THIS POST?